Get Involved

 The Holocaust Memorial Programme is an additional study that encourages students to learn about and reflect on the Holocaust.
 It is not an overly historical approach and will include focus on literature, art, psychology etc. The programme includes a three-day trip to Poland and a visit to Auschwitz (cost to be paid by students and subject to numbers).
 This opportunity is open to all 2nd years, regardless of what you study.
 There is no examination at the end; it is however a way of showing universities that you have a deep interest in learning outside the classroom.

-This is an informal social group for students who identify as lesbian, gay, bisexual, transgender, non-binary gendered or questioning, as well as for their friends.
-There will be discussions and debates as well as celebration of LGBT History Month and other awareness days.
-Mainly, the aim of the group is to provide a safe space to meet with others and to socialise.
+This is an informal social group for students who identify as lesbian, gay, bisexual, transgender, non-binary, asexual, queer or questioning, as well as for their friends and allies.
+There will be discussions about history and pop-culture, fundraising events, and celebrations of LGBTQ+, History Month and other awareness days.
+Mainly, the aim of the group is to provide a safe space to meet with others and have fun!
 All welcome.

 Trips and Visits (5th)

-The College organises local fieldwork, day trips, national and international residential trips and many students will have opportunities to participate in residential field trips and day or part day visits; for example, there are annual field trips organized by the Biology, Environmental Science, Geography, Geology, Visual Arts, Music, Drama, Art History, Sociology and English Departments.
+The College organises local fieldwork, day trips, national and international residential trips and many students will have opportunities to participate in residential field trips and day or part day visits; for example, there are annual field trips organized by the Biology, Environmental Science, Geography, Geology, Visual Arts, Music, Drama, Art History, Sociology and English Departments amongst others.
 The Modern Languages Department regularly offers exchange visits.
 In addition, there are many other field trips and visits open to all students.
-Recently, groups have visited Iceland, Paraguay, France, Peru, India, Sri Lanka, USA, Italy, Belgium and Germany.
-The Social committee has also arranged trips to Alton Towers, Harry Potter World and West End Musicals.
+Recently, groups have visited France, Peru, Italy, Belgium and Germany.
 All departments build visits into their programmes of study and there are many more general opportunities for theatre, sport, dance and music trips.
 Students should ensure they check the student bulletin and Moodle frequently.
 Departmental trips will usually be initially aimed at students within those curriculum areas but where there is space for other students to apply, they will be advertised in the student bulletin on a first come first served basis.

 Understanding Mental Health (4th)

 Everyone has mental health.
 If you are interested in understanding more about mental health and how to improve emotional wellbeing, this course is for you.
 You will learn about common mental health difficulties and their impact.
-You will also learn some techniques to help deal with challenges, such as anxiety and exam stress.
+You will also learn some techniques to help deal with challenges, such as breathing exercises for anxiety.